grahamegrieve/fhirpath/fhirpath.md

 Implementers should note that defining additional fixed constants is a formal extension point for the langauge.
 Implementation Guides are allowed to define their own fixed constants, and implementers should provide some appropriate configuration framework to allow these constants to be provided to the evaluation engine at run time.

 	e.g. %us-zip = "[0-9]{5}(-[0-9]{4}){0,1}"

+Note that these tokens are not restricted to simple types, and they may not have defined fixed values that are known before evaluation at run-time, though there is no way to define these kind of values in implementation guides.

 8. Formal grammar
 -----------------------------------